ChiyuCC/sequence-breaking-ff6/README.md

 -   Shuttle the castle to Kohlingen, recruit Setzer and visit Darill's Tomb to get the Falcon officially
     -   Land the Falcon, board it again, and you will once again get the Floating Continent rising cutscene
     -   Play through the Floating Continent, return to the airship, fly around a bit, return to the Floating Continent and die
--   After getting a gameover, you will be aboard the Blackjack just over the Opera House in the WoR
+-   After getting a gameover, you will be aboard the Falcon just over the Opera House in the WoR
     -   Because we never got to the end of the opera sequence, Setzer won't be reset, so it's safe to continue
     -   Once again: the airship will disappear as soon as you land, so be careful!